In-depth reviews

 There’s no infotainment system or even any speakers in the cabin, just a smartphone cradle on the dashboard and USB socket that allows you to charge your device on the go as part of the optional colour packs.
 You do at least get a very simple digital driver’s display that provides vital information like your speed.

-It also shows your current state of charge, which you’ll have to top-up via the Ami’s built-in retractable Type 2 cable.
-This you can use to plug-in at a home wallbox – or even one of the growing number of on-street charging points in the UK – and get a full charge in around three hours.
+It also shows your current state of charge, which you’ll have to top-up via the Ami’s built-in retractable charging cable.
+This has a European domestic plug with a Type 2 adapter, so that you can plug-in at a home wallbox – or even one of the growing number of on-street charging points in the UK – and get a full charge in around four hours.

 So what’s it like out on the move?
-Well, first things first, there are some places the Citroen Ami can’t go; with a speed limit of 28mph and the structural rigidity of a lunchbox, the Ami is not allowed on motorways.
+Well, first things first, there are some places the Citroen Ami can’t go; with a top speed of 28mph and the structural rigidity of a lunchbox, the Ami is not allowed on motorways.
+We wish there was a little more power – something there’s no chance of given France’s tough quadricycle laws – though the Ami is more than capable of keeping up with busy traffic.

-It hasn’t been built to conquer continents or tackle race tracks, though; the Citroen Ami has been designed purely with city driving in mind.
+With this in mind, it clearly hasn’t been built to conquer continents or tackle race tracks; the Citroen Ami has been designed purely with city driving in mind.
 Tiny dimensions paired with a tight 7.2-metre turning circle (smaller than that of a London Black Cab) means the dinky Citroen is easy to place on the road and can exploit gaps in traffic and park like something on two wheels, not four.

 As you’d expect from a car that’s built using the same materials as a Fisher Price toy, refinement isn’t the Ami’s strongest area.
 There’s quite a lot of road noise – granted, less than what you’d get on a moped – and the ride is fairly bouncy.
 The steering is also unassisted and so is quite slow, heavy and vague overall.

 Taking everything into account, it’s quite difficult to offer a true verdict on the Ami as it really is like nothing else on the market right now.
-Citroen will finance you with a roughly £1,300 deposit for as little as £99 per month over two years which, for some, will be a cheaper and greener commuting option than a proper car, or even public transport.
+Citroen will give you finance on one - with a roughly £1,300 deposit - for as little as £99 per month over two years.
+For some, that’ll be a cheaper and greener commuting option than a proper car, or even public transport.

 Most Popular